romaonthego/REActivityViewController/README.md

 ### iPad specific

 On iPad, you should use `UIPopoverController` to present `REActivityViewController`.
-`_popoverViewController` property of UIViewController is still a private API (sigh), so we'll need to pass it manually:
+`_popoverController` property of UIViewController is still a private API (sigh), so we'll need to pass it manually:
 `activityViewController.presentingPopoverController = _activityPopoverController;`

 ``` objective-c